CWagamanEure/amm-microstructure-lab/README.md

 trading that does take place seems to come from CEX and DEX shipping arb which occurs as a result of transitory volatility driven pricing.

-## Data Requirements

-### To Compute LVR we need:
-1. All pool updates (swaps, mints, burns) which we can use to reconstruct pool reserves
-       - for uniswap v3, swap events also give amount0, amount1
-       sqrtPriceX96, liquidity, tick
-2. CEX price for risky asset
-3. fee tier of the pool

-LVR = (P_ref,j - P_AMM,j) * change_Q_j

 ## Setting Up AWS Blockchain RPC (Not neccesary but useful for other work)